iterative/dvc.org/content/docs/user-guide/external-dependencies.md

 running [Dask](https://dask.org/) via SSH, or for a script that streams data from S3 to process it.

-External <abbr>dependencies</abbr> and
+External dependencies and
 [external outputs](/doc/user-guide/managing-external-data) provide ways to track data outside of the <abbr>project</abbr>.

 ## How external dependencies work

-You can specify external files or directories as dependencies for your pipeline [stages](/doc/command-reference/run).
-DVC will track changes in them and reflect this in the output of `dvc status`.
+External <abbr>dependencies</abbr> are considered part of the (extended) DVC
+project: DVC will track them, detecting when they change (triggering stage executions on `dvc repro`, for example).

-The remote URLs or external paths can be defined with the same format as the `url` of certain `dvc remote` types.
-Currently, the following protocols are
+DVC can track files or directories on an external location as [stage](/doc/command-reference/run) dependencies.
+Their remote URLs or external paths are defined in `dvc.yaml` with the same format as the `url` of certain `dvc remote` types.

-supported:
+Currently, the following protocols are supported:

 - Amazon S3
 - Microsoft Azure Blob Storage